radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 Generally all applications are not switched to use the new directory at the same time.
 There is a gradual migration of applications to point to the new directory.
 This allows application teams to migrate and test on their own schedule.

 Likewise, the legacy LDAP directory isn’t immediately switched off overnight.
-There is generally a temporary time period where both the legacy LDAP directory and the RadiantOne Universal Directory store must co-exist.
+There is generally a temporary time period where both the legacy LDAP directory and the RadiantOne Directory store must co-exist.
 This results in a required temporary synchronization process between the two.

-The persistent cache refresh process is in charge of keeping the LDAP directory in sync with the target RadiantOne Universal Directory store.
+The persistent cache refresh process is in charge of keeping the LDAP directory in sync with the target RadiantOne Directory store.
 This configuration is outlined in [Chapter 3](03-import-data-into-radiantone-universal-directory).

 ## Analyze Client Requests

-Once applications are modified to point to the RadiantOne Universal Directory, analyze the <RLI\_HOME>/vds\_server/logs/vds\_server.log to track the sequence of requests in an effort to determine what settings to tweak in RadiantOne.
+Once applications are modified to point to the RadiantOne Directory, analyze the <RLI\_HOME>/vds\_server/logs/vds\_server.log to track the sequence of requests in an effort to determine what settings to tweak in RadiantOne.

 Items to pay special attention to: